 Questions & Answers

 Welcome to our gallery.
-If you have questions about our natural cotton canvas, our archival printing process, or how we source our vintage masterpieces, you'll likely find the answers here.
+If you have questions about our premium garment-dyed tees, our printing process, or how we source our vintage masterpieces, you'll likely find the answers here.

 What kind of fabric do you use?